-The majority of greenhouse gas (GHG) emissions today is associated with carbon-intense infrastructure construction and operation, such as energy, public transport, water supply and sanitation infrastructure.
-At the same time, is expected that economies will need to invest approximately $90 trillion over the next 15 years to build new or to rehabilitate ageing infrastructure to meet the global demand, which is an increase from the estimated US$3.4 trillion per year currently invested in infrastructure to about US$6 trillion per year with over two thirds of infrastructure build in emerging economies and developing countries.
+The majority of greenhouse gas (GHG) emissions today is associated with carbon-intense infrastructure construction and operation, particularly in the energy, public transport, water supply and sanitation sectors.
+At the same time, it is expected that economies will need to make significant investments over the next 10 - 15 years to build new or to rehabilitate ageing infrastructure to meet the global demand with emerging economies and developing countries accounting for roughly two thirds of global infrastructure investment.

 This section of the PPPLRC website provides links to policies, legislation, project documents and other resources that are relevant for developing, structuring and implementing PPPs that promote climate change mitigation and resilience.